NiEsteban/pisa/README.md

 -   **PipelineService**: The brain.
 Handles all data processing logic (loading, cleaning, transforming).
 -   **PipelineActions**: The bridge.
 Connects the GUI to the Service and manages background threads.
+-   **Utils**: Shared logic for File Scanning and Thread-safe Logging.
 -   **ThreadSafeConsole**: The reporter.
-Ensures logs from background threads appear safely in the GUI.
+Uses the Logger utility to show logs safely in the GUI.

 For a technical deep dive, see [ARCHITECTURE.md](ARCHITECTURE.md).